 If you’re the type to throw your sex toy – which may or may not be clean – in a nightstand with other stuff, stop right now.
 The nightstand or drawer isn’t the problem.
 Before you toss it in the drawer, though, make sure your toy is properly covered.
 Why?
 Because depending on what else is in your nightstand, you could get dust, crumbs, and even pet hair on your toy.
 No one wants pet hair and dust near their genitals.

-Most toys come with nice looking, decorative bags.
+Most adult toys come with nice looking, decorative bags.
 Guess what?
 These aren’t just to make your toy look nice or even to hide them (although that’s a good use, too).
 They’re actually meant to protect your toy from dust and debris, so use them.
 Threw out the bag because it didn’t seem important?
 Buy yourself a toy box or a toy bag.

 Take Care of Your Batteries and Cords, Too